 The story was so powerful that it inspired an entire liquor brand – the famous “Amarula” cream, which is a tasty liqueur similar to Bailey’s.
 For this reason, the Marula tree is sometimes referred to as the Amarula tree.
 There is also a psychedelically painted elephant on the front cover of the Amarula bottle.

 Even the liquor brand leverages the lore of marula to sell bottles of their product.
 You can see elephants plucking the fruit from trees in Amarula advertisements, hinting at the myth that many Amarula patrons believe in.

 Origins of the Animal Booze Story

 Animals come past and eat the fruits, sometimes eating great quantities because food can be hard to come by on the savannah.
-Then the animals become drunk and act a little crazy (like most of us do when drunk).
+Then the animals become drunk and act a little crazy (like most of us do when we over-imbibe).

 The question is: is it really true?

+Does marula fruit make animals drunk?
 Sorry to disappoint you guys, but the story is an absolute myth.

-Jamie Uys’ footage was totally staged and the animals were, believe it or not, fed with alcohol.
-The directors first soaked the food, then filmed the scenes to make the story appear more believable.
+Jamie Uys’ footage was completely staged, and the animals were, believe it or not, fed with alcohol.
+The director and crew first soaked the marula fruits in booze, then filmed the scenes to make the story appear more believable.